cloudmesh/classes/docs/source/assignments.rst

 If not otherwise stated homework in all sections and classes is the same.
 All lectures are assigned Monday's.
 Homework are due Friday.
-Therefore we have not posted expicict due dates, as they are obvious from the calendar.
+Therefore we have not posted explicit due dates, as they are obvious from the calendar.

 You are welcome to work ahead, but check back in case the homework has